CBR test alcohol use for Psychiatrist

 Please note if you order this test your results will go to the specified psychiatrist and your blood will be kept for one year.

-If you want to do the test only for yourself without the result going to the psychiatrist, but only to you then you have to order this test: https://www.bloodtesting.nl/cbr-test-2022.html. then you only get the result and the material is removed after 5 working days.
+Should you want to take the test only for yourself without the results going to the psychiatrist, but only to you then you should order this test: https://www.bloodtesting.nl/cbr-test-2022.html.
+Then only you will receive the results and the material will be removed after 5 working days.

 This involves a blood test for the CBR to check your alcohol use in the past period.
 This test looks back at your alcohol use for about 3 weeks.